 You should first consider how loud you need the wood block to be.
 If you’re playing for a large audience, get a block that can fill wide, enclosed spaces (like gymnasiums) easily, or one that can work well with a microphone attachment.
 If you’re unsure about trusting your own ears in assessing a wood block’s potential volume, you may ask the store staff for advice or for a decibel reading of the instrument you want to purchase.

 As mentioned, the wood block’s primary material can drastically affect its sound quality.
 Make sure to select products made of quality materials like hardwood, Siam wood, Cedar, Maple, and Mahogany, to name a few.
 Plastic jam blocks are usually made out of synthetic materials like PVC, ABS, bakelite, and more.
 However, there are first-rate plastic wood blocks that are made of proprietary plastic mixes.
-These can produce sounds that closely resemble those of wooden blocks.
+These can produce sounds that closely resemble those of the best wooden blocks on the market.

 - Sound Quality